After Supreme Court immunity ruling, Biden draws sharp contrast with Trump on obeying rule of law

 The window of opportunity for that is shrinking anyway.
 The Democratic National Committee has announced that it will use a virtual roll call to formally make him the nominee before the convention begins in Chicago on Aug.
 19. But when that will happen and what it will look like is still unclear.

-Associated Press Writers Josh Boak, Michael Rubinkam in Scranton, Pa., and Thomas Beaumont in Des Moinse, Iowa contributed to this report.
+Associated Press Writers Josh Boak, Michael Rubinkam in Scranton, Pa., and Thomas Beaumont in Des Moines, Iowa contributed to this report.

 Credit: AP